TinyTroupe: An LLM-powered Multiagent Persona Simulation Toolkit: Related Work

 Producing realistic human behavior remains a challenge.
 Park \emph{et al.} \cite{park2024generative} proposes an alternative to persona specification.
 They show how long, well-crafted and structured interviews can provide the basis for more realistic behavior by comparing the synthetic responses for standard psychological tests to the actual responses given by the corresponding interviewee.
 We hypothesize that such interviews could be transformed into (complex) persona specifications to be used with \TinyTroupe{}, but it is unclear to what extent.
+The environment itself can be challenging to simulate. \TinyTroupe{} uses \techterm{Intervention} and \techterm{TinyStory} to provide richer automated environmental inputs during the simulation.
+An alternative or complementary approach is to use a more general LLM-powered component to handle environmental interactions, like Concordia's \textit{Game Master} \cite{vezhnevets2025multi}.

 Objectively evaluating such multiagent simulations in a general way is a challenge as well.
 While there are benchmarks for various other AI applications, there hardly seems to be anything equivalent for agent simulation libraries and frameworks, \textsc{PersonaGym} \cite{samuel2024personagym} being a recent exception.
 Evaluating \TinyTroupe{} using this or similar methodologies, however, remains work to be done.
-Instead, as seen in Section \ref{sec:evaluation}, we used an LLM-as-a-Judge technique, in general known to be fairly reliable \cite{zheng2023judging,gu2024survey}, against several runs of our examples.
+Instead, as seen in Section \ref{sec:evaluation}, besides comparing simulations to actual human behavior, we also used an LLM-as-a-Judge technique, in general known to be fairly reliable \cite{zheng2023judging,gu2024survey,madaan2023self}, against several runs of our examples.
 The properties we measured and evaluated align with some of the common failure modes investigated by Cemri \emph{et al.}\cite{cemri2025multi}, notably \emph{disobey role specification} (e.g., persona adherence failure), \emph{disobey task specification} (e.g., converge discussions despite explicit instructions to diverge) and \emph{step repetition} (e.g., a surprisingly typical fluency problem), which suggests they are good quality markers to monitor.
 See also Arcuschin \emph{et al.}\cite{arcuschin2025chain}.